ellipt01/joint/README.md

 The terrain file specified by the -t option is the gridded terrain elevation file.
 The format is

     x(km)  y(km)  z(elevation, km)
-If terrain file is not specified, the surface topography of the study area is assumed to be a flat plane.
+If no terrain file is specified, the surface topography of the study area is assumed to be a flat plane.
 The grid of the terrain must be the same as that of the subsurface space specified in the settings file described below.

 If the -x option is specified, the kernel matrices $\mathbf{K}$ and $\mathbf{G}$ are written to the files "K.mat" and "G.mat", respectively, in MatrixMarket format. https://math.nist.gov/MatrixMarket/